aklump/drupal-phpunit-integration/README.md

             └── phpunit.xml
 ```

-Given the above module file structure, you can see two directories in _tests_.  _tests/Unit/FooTest.php_ can be run using _bin/run_unit_tests.sh_ and has no Drupal dependencies.
+Given the above module file structure, you can see two directories in _tests_.  _tests/Unit/FooTest.php_ can be run using _alpha/bin/run_unit_tests.sh_ and has no Drupal dependencies.
 Therefore it's straight-up PHPUnit stuff.
 On the other hand,  _tests/Integration/FooTest.php_ cannot be run in the same manner as it has Drupal class dependencies, hence it "integrates" with Drupal.
+For that you must use _tests_integration/bin/run_integration_tests.sh_.

 **Use `namespace Drupal\Tests\alpha\Unit;` for unit test classes.**